caprieldeluca/puentes/README.md

 ----
 ### mochila:

-If you want to import a personal toolbox of pyqgis modules as a package, in which you can edit files, write new code and run it trhough _puentes_ plugin, see the [mochila project](https://github.com/caprieldeluca/mochila).
+If you want to import a personal toolbox of pyqgis modules as a package, in which you can edit files, write new code and run it through _puentes_ plugin, see the [mochila project](https://github.com/caprieldeluca/mochila).